IdleHandsApps/IHParallaxNavigationController/README.md

 IHParallaxNavigationController is a drop in solution to give you a cool parallax effect when pushing and popping view controllers.
 Its compatible with Storyboards and requires very little code.

-In your storyboard, just change the UINavigationController class to IHParallaxNavigationController and your UIViewControllers to IHParallaxViewController, then in code set the parallax background image and you are done
+In your storyboard, just change the UINavigationController class to IHParallaxNavigationController and your UIViewControllers to IHParallaxViewControllers, then in code set the parallax background image and you are done

-All animations, transitions and gestures automatically performed by UINavigationControllers are supported by IHParallaxNavigationController as its a subclass.
+IHParallaxNavigationController is a sublass of UINavigationController so all standard animations, transitions and gestures are supported.

 ## How to install